-It’s been a fantastic almost two and a half years in London, but I’m excited to chase another dream of mine- travelling SE Asia, Australia and New Zealand.
+It’s been a fantastic almost two and a half years in London, but I’m excited to chase another dream of mine- working as a digital consultant and traveling SE Asia, Australia and New Zealand.

 It’s my first week on the road- I’m travelling Andalusia with a good friend.
 All the photos in this post are from our trip, more specifics coming in the weeks ahead- it’s a holiday that’s exceeded every expectation I could have dreamed of.